 So if you can’t get network or Internet connectivity to work in your guest operating system on your virtual machines, this may be the underlying issue — the network adapter may be bridging to the wrong adapter.

-This issue may even crop up even if bridging has worked in the past.
-Rebooting the guest OS or restarting the virtual machine, for instance, may make it automatically choose another adapter.
+This issue may even crop up if creating a bridged network was successful in the past.
+Rebooting the guest OS or restarting the virtual machine may cause it to automatically choose another adapter.

 - Download and run the VMware Workstation Trial installation file, but don’t actually install it.

 - Go to your Windows temp directory.
 You can quickly do this by typing

 into the Run prompt or any Windows Explorer window or dialog.

 - Find and open the temporary installation directory for the VMware Workstation Trial, which will be in a directory named